spookey/dirty_little_helpers/pf_auth/readme.md

 block drop in from <tbl_sshauth_block> to any
 ```

-And run it from the crontab...
+Add the script to the crontab.